hayatiokur/api-systems-playbook/6_⭐_saas-api-platform-design.md

      Broker 1       Broker 2       Broker 3
 ```

-Multiple gateway instances run behind a load balancer.
+Multiple API Gateway instances run behind a load balancer.

-Kafka brokers replicate data across the cluster and consumer groups allow horizontal scaling.
+Kafka data is replicated across multiple brokers, so a single broker failure should not bring the platform down.

-If a gateway instance, service or broker fails, the platform continues operating with minimal disruption.
+Consumer groups allow processing capacity to grow as platform traffic grows.

 ---